 I developed this recipe after realizing how difficult it was to find a homemade keto-friendly vanilla ice cream.

 Making this easy keto vanilla ice cream was an accident.
 I was intending on making a cashew butter frosting.
-I wanted to test and see if it was freezer friendly, so put the content into a freezer friendly container and let it be.
+I wanted to test and see if it was freezer-friendly, so I stored some in the freezer.

 The taste of this creamy sugar free and low carb ice cream is incredible- You won’t believe it is made without condensed milk, without sugar, and without any heavy cream.

 The texture is what you want for in any good ice cream recipe- It’s smooth, creamy and melts in your mouth!

 This recipe also comes tested in two ways- With an ice cream maker or without one, using either a food processor or blender.